Your turtle keeps begging, and you keep feeding. Your head starts to wonder, “Just how much food should I feed my turtle?!” Here’s the answer.

 I made this a separate section because I feel with pellets most people just don’t know how many to give to their turtles.

-There are 2 popular theories about how much food (pellets in this case) to feed:
+There are 2 popular theories about how much food (pellets in this case) to feed a turtle:

 - Feed them as much as they can eat in 15 to 20 minutes.